 Welcome to the Cornish Mine Images Website

 Cornish Mine Images, this website is built around my love for Traditional 35mm Black and White Film Photography, Cornish Mining History and the County of Cornwall.
-From small beginnings it has grown to over 200 pages containing over 3,800 hand printed photographs.
+From small beginnings it has grown to over 200 pages containing nearly 4,000 hand printed photographs.

 Cornish Mine Images is a site for you to enjoy.
 Many of the photographs on the pages were taken in the 1990’s and are most certainly unique.
 It has developed into a resource and I get frequent information and image requests, to which I always help out where I can.